rashaadmirza/Azure-JavaScript-EdBot/README.md

-**This App is created by Mohammed obaid.**
+**© Rashaad Mirza**

-This is a Web Application Bot created with React.js and Microsoft Azure Web App Bot, QnA maker and will be deployed on web using Azure Deployment services.
+This is a web application bot created with React.js and Microsoft Azure Web App Bot, and QnA Maker.
+It will be deployed using Azure Deployment Services.